bushblade/WillAdamsDotDev/src/pages/articles/add-eslint-to-vite.md

 Now that eslint is configured we can add a plugin for Vite so you can get the linting to run at build time to check our code before you deploy.
-The plugin also runs eslint with output into our browser console, so you really have no excuse for ignoring the warnings!
+The plugin also runs eslint with output into our terminal, so you really have no excuse for ignoring the warnings!

 install the **vite-plugin-eslint** plugin: